Waste Reduction: Maintain and expand opportunities to reduce waste and properly dispose of waste to meet the City’s zero-waste goals.

 - Encourage waste reduction including less wasted food and donation of edible food.

-- Educate residents and businesses on the benefits of reducing waste, recycling and composting.
+- Educate residents, and businesses, and institutions on the benefits of reducing waste, recycling, and composting.

 - Develop additional opportunities for residents to properly dispose of household hazardous waste.